Eva Högl

-Eva Alexandra Ingrid Irmgard Anna Högl ([ˈeːfa ˈhøːɡl̩]; née Kampmeyer; born 6 January 1969) is a German politician of the Social Democratic Party (SPD) who has been serving as Parliamentary Commissioner for the Armed Forces of Germany since May 2020.
+Eva Alexandra Ingrid Irmgard Anna Högl ([ˈeːfa ˈhøːɡl̩]; née Kampmeyer; born 6 January 1969) is a German politician of the Social Democratic Party (SPD) who served as Parliamentary Commissioner for the Armed Forces of Germany from 2020 to 2025.

 Högl previously served as a member of the Bundestag, the German parliament, from 2009 until 2020.
 From 2013 until 2020, she served as deputy chairwoman of the SPD parliamentary group.
 She has been a member of her party since 1987.

 Early career

 Högl was born in Osnabrück.
 From 1999 until 2009, she worked at the Federal Ministry of Labour and Social Affairs (BMAS) in Berlin.
 At the ministry, she was head of the unit in charge of European labor and social policy between 2006 and 2009.

 Political career

 Career in state politics

 Since 2007, Högl has been a member of the executive board of the SPD in Berlin, under the leadership of party chairman Michael Müller.
 Before the 2008 elections in Lower Saxony, candidate Wolfgang Jüttner included Högl in his shadow cabinet for the Social Democrats' – unsuccessful – campaign to unseat incumbent Minister-President Christian Wulff.
 During the campaign, she served as shadow minister for regional development and European affairs.